Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson5.md

     }
 ```

 - Great!
-I know there is a possibility you don't quite understand the importance/usage of this event, but don't worry, we'll get back to it in the testing section.
+I know there is a possibility you don't quite understand the importance/usage of this `event`, but don't worry, we'll get back to it in the testing section.
-- But before that, let's discuss randomness.
+- But before that, let's discuss `randomness`.